Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Experimental Settings

 Our experiments are conducted on four datasets: Cifar100~\citep{cifar10}, SUN~\citep{xiao2010sun}, ImageNet~\citep{deng2009imagenet}, and Rare Species~\citep{stevens2024bioclip}.
 Cifar100 is a dataset containing 100 classes of images, each with 600 samples, designed for fine-grained classification tasks.
 SUN is a scene recognition dataset that includes 397 scene categories, representing a wide variety of indoor and outdoor environments.
 ImageNet is a large-scale dataset with millions of labeled images across 1,000 categories, primarily used for large-scale image classification tasks.
 Rare Species, on the other hand, focuses on rare species classification and provides hierarchical annotations spanning multiple taxonomic levels, including kingdom, phylum, class, order, family, genus, and species.

 It is worth noting that Cifar100, SUN, and ImageNet do not natively include hierarchical labels.
-However, these datasets were extended into hierarchical versions by ~\citet{wu2024protect} using a generic public taxonomy (e.g., WordNet~\citep{fellbaum1998wordnet}) or a specialized taxonomy related to the application, such as scientific taxonomies.
+However, these datasets were extended into hierarchical versions by ~\citet{wu2024protect} using a generic public taxonomy (\textit{e.g.}, WordNet~\citep{fellbaum1998wordnet}) or a specialized taxonomy related to the application, such as scientific taxonomies.
 In contrast, Rare Species offers a more rigorous hierarchical taxonomy.
 Each sample is annotated at multiple levels, from kingdom to species, with well-defined and consistent hierarchical relationships.
 Unlike the other datasets, where hierarchical labels are inferred or constructed from external sources, Rare Species ensures that every leaf node is at the same depth, and each sample has a corresponding label at every level.
 This consistency makes Rare Species particularly suited for TOS classification.

-To prepare the Rare Species dataset for Tree-of-Species (TOS) classification, we construct a hierarchical tree structure based on the taxonomic annotations.
+To prepare the Rare Species dataset for TOS classification, we construct a hierarchical tree structure based on the taxonomic annotations.
 The Rare Species dataset provides annotations at seven taxonomic levels for each image: kingdom, phylum, class, order, family, genus, and species.
 A key challenge in constructing this hierarchy is that identical species names may refer to different organisms across different taxonomic lineages.
+Specifically, there are 28 out of 400 species names that refer to multiple organisms.
 To address this ambiguity, we create unique identifiers by concatenating all seven taxonomic levels, ensuring each leaf node represents a distinct biological entity.
+This also aligns with the BIOCLIP's text style during pretraining.
 Additionally, since all samples in the Rare Species dataset belong to the animal kingdom (Animalia), we skip the grouping process at the kingdom level during tree construction.
 The complete preprocessing procedure is detailed in Algorithm~\ref{alg:tree_construction}.
+We also consider an alternative approach where we use the common name accompanied by the species name to handle ambiguity at the species level, as discussed in Appendix~\ref{append_rarespecies_alternative_prepro}.